Crab

 Walk down the beach and enter the water.
 The chalk starts once you swim out past the groynes.
 Generally, the chalk gets bigger the further out you go here.
 Big gullies can be found approximately 250 meters out in front of Burlington Place.
 (This is the biggest building on the shoreline at this point).

-The Victorian Sewer Pipe:
+The Victorian Sewer Pipe (Sheringham Snorkel Trail):

-To access the pipe it is best to park in the Cliff Road Pay and Display car park and walk down the steps onto the seafront.
+To access the pipe, it is best to park in the Cliff Road Pay and Display car park and walk down the steps onto the seafront.
 Turn right and walk along the seafront until you reach the ramp into the sea.

-Close into shore broken chalk can be found.
-Swimming out further deeper gulleys and boulders of chalk can be found.
+Close into shore, broken chalk can be found.
+Swimming out further, deeper gulleys and boulders of chalk can be found.
 Keep an eye out for lobster pots and the ropes attached to them.
 Do not interfere with the pots.